TheTexta/obsidian-main/Psychology/Biological Psychology/Autonomic Nervous System.md

 #biological-psychology
 Autonomic nervous system::Everything which isn't the [[Somatic Nervous System]], all the stuff which isn't sensation / movement.
 A devision of the [[peripheral nervous system]] which regulates the bodies internal environment, controls glands and involuntary muscle movements.
 Responsible for involuntary functions, hence *autonomic*.

-Sympathetic Nervous system::Prepares the body to react, the flight fight or freeze response, takes energy.
+Sympathetic Nervous System::Prepares the body to react, the flight fight or freeze response, takes energy.
 Must be triggered through a stressful response.
 The part of the [[Autonomic Nervous System]] which arouses the body.

 - speeds your heart up
 - Dilates your pupils so more light can enter your eyes and improve your vision